The DEI Fatigue Is Real: How to Overcome It and Create a Culture of Belonging in Your Workplace

 Words matter, as we all know.

-Recently, I attended an insightful online workshop hosted by the Irish chapter of Pride@SAP (whose beautiful artwork adorns this post).
+Recently, I attended an insightful online workshop hosted by the Irish chapter of Pride@SAP.
 The topic was the importance of using inclusive language in and outside of the workplace.
 It reminded me of the undeniable power of words.

 “I Can’t Say Anything!”